GandalftheGUI/Duolingo2Anki/README.md

 LLM-powered pipeline that extracts Duolingo vocabulary, refines definitions with controlled prompts, and produces an Anki-import-ready CSV.

-## Overview

-This project started as a personal attempt to improve Spanish vocabulary retention, but after manually correcting 100+ vocab flashcards, I saw it for what it really was: <ins>a small, tightly-scoped **data cleaning and LLM evaluation pipeline** project.</ins> 😎

-The core problem was not language learning itself.
-Duolingo exposes a large amount of semi-structured data through a UI, provides no export functionality, and ships definitions that are poorly suited for reuse.
-Rather than manually fixing thousands of entries, I treated this as an engineering problem: extract messy data, normalize it into a clean schema, and apply LLMs in a controlled, repeatable way (I am actually learning Spainish after all and will have more vocab words in the future).

-The end result is a pipeline that:

-- extracts ~2,500 vocabulary entries from Duolingo
-- cleans and normalizes inconsistent definitions
-- applies LLM-assisted transformations under strict constraints
-- produces output optimized for spaced repetition in Anki

-While the downstream use case is language learning, the work itself centers on **data extraction, transformation, evaluation, and iteration with LLMs**.

----

 ## How to run

 ### Prerequisites